wzh99/IRL/README.md

 ### Dead Code Elimination

 Mark-sweep algorithm to find instructions that define unused variables.
-Can be used as subroutine for other optimizations.
-The construction of SSA form also uses this optimization.
+Can be used as a subroutine for other optimizations.
 It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs)

+Other optimizations will be added to this project successively.